 You’ll want to portion out some paper towels if you are going to handle meat so that you have to touchless things with meat fingers.
 This ensures that your kitchen will stay safe and you’ll have fewer items to throw into the sink for washing.

-You can also use disposable gloves like these if you’re going to handle raw meat for a while such as when making meatloaf, meatballs or a hands-on chicken rub.
+You can also use disposable gloves if you’re going to handle raw meat for a while such as when making meatloaf, meatballs, or a hands-on chicken rub.

 You’ll also want to ensure you have a few dish towels ready to handle any messes as you go.
-I like to sling a dish towel over my shoulder when I cook and it comes in handy for wiping up hands and other messes as I need to.
+I like to sling a dish towel over your shoulder when I cook and it comes in handy for wiping up hands and other messes as a need to.

 Set Up Compost Bin

-Grab a clean compost bag for the compost bin and have it open and ready to receive any trimmings and dirty paper towels that you will use when cooking your meal.
+Grab a clean compost bag for the compost bin and have it open and ready to receive any trimmings and dirty paper towels that well use when cooking your meal.

 If you want to use any cores of peels for soup stock, use a glass container with a lid and leave it on the counter while you cook so you can throw your items in there, then store that in your fridge until you are ready to use it.